-- gain insight into the current situation, and take part of real-life stories told by patients, doctors, and other experts.
+- Take part of real-life stories told by patients, doctors and other experts.

 This knowledge will help you to understand what challenges we are facing, but also what preventative actions and other control mechanisms we can implement to limit the impact of antibiotic resistance on our society.

 “In my profession, it´s necessary to stay up to date about antibiotic resistance.
 The MOOC “Antibiotic Resistance: the Silent Tsunami” gave me a holistic view on antibiotic resistance, and helped me to put knowledge into practice in my ongoing business.
 I´m very pleased!”

 -Britta Ekman, Sustainability and Quality Assurance Manager, Sweden

 Examine the development and use of antibiotics worldwide

 Misuse of antibiotics worldwide has eroded their efficacy and antibiotic-resistant bacteria rapidly emerge and spread across the globe.
 At the same time, the pipeline of new antibiotics is now almost dry.